tsrshiv/Login_account_management_system/README.md

 # **Login System**

-This project is a simple **Login System** application written in C++.
+This project is a **Login System** application written in C++.
 It allows users to create accounts, log in, and manage their account details.
 The application uses basic file handling to store and manage user information.

 ## **Features**